Genetic history of Africa: Indigenous Africans

-The indigenous populations of Africa consists of Niger–Congo speakers, Nilo-Saharan speakers, the divergent and diverse Khoisan grouping, as well as of several unclassified or isolated ethnolinguistic groupings (see unclassified languages of Africa).
+The term 'indigenous Africans' refers to the populations with primarily indigenous (non-Eurasian) ancestries, consisting of Niger–Congo speakers, Nilo-Saharan speakers, the divergent and diverse Khoisan grouping, as well as of several unclassified or isolated ethnolinguistic groupings (see unclassified languages of Africa).
 The origin of the Afroasiatic languages remains disputed, with some proposing a Middle Eastern origin, while others support an African origin with varying degrees of Eurasian and African components.
 The Austronesian languages originated in southern East Asia, and later expanded outgoing from the Philippines.

 The Niger–Congo languages probably originated in or near the area where these languages were spoken prior to Bantu expansion (i.e. West Africa or Central Africa).
-Its expansion may have been associated with the expansion of agriculture, during in the African Neolithic period, following the desiccation of the Sahara in c.
+Its expansion may have been associated with the expansion of agriculture, in the African Neolithic period, following the desiccation of the Sahara in c.
 3500 BCE.
 Proto-Niger-Congo may have originated about 10,000 years before present in the "Green Sahara" of Africa (roughly the Sahel and southern Sahara), and that its dispersal can be correlated with the spread of the bow and arrow by migrating hunter-gatherers, which later developed agriculture.

 Although the validity of the Nilo-Saharan family remains controversial, the region between Chad, Sudan, and the Central African Republic is seen as a likely candidate for its homeland prior to its dispersal around 10,000–8,000 BCE.

 The Southern African hunter-gatherers (Khoisan) are suggested to represent the autochthonous hunter-gatherer population of southern Africa, prior to the expansion of Bantu-speakers from Western/Central Africa and East African pastoralists.
 Khoisan show evidence for Bantu-related admixture, ranging from nearly ~0% to up to ~87.1%.